-The 4Ds – Dead, Diseased, Dying and Damaged – we’ve had all these problems on our plants in our gardens this year.
+The 4Ds – Dead, Diseased, Dying and Damaged – we’ve had all these problems on our plants in our gardens.

 I don’t mean to be depressing, but I’ve had so many enquiries this year about why is my so-and-so plant dying? what’s wrong with my this or that plant? or why aren’t my plants growing/performing well? that I thought I should try and help explain what’s happened this year, why you’ve had problems and try and put your mind at rest.